singularityware/singularityware.github.io/_posts/recipes/2016-10-01-building-singularity-debian.md

 ## Creating the Repository

-Singuarity has their repository in Github, so cloning the repository is just a matter of forking it.
-However, if you want your repository to live somewhere other than Github, you can do this process:
+Singularity has their repository in GitHub, so cloning the repository is just a matter of forking it.
+However, if you want your repository to live somewhere other than GitHub, you can do this process:

-First, create a blank repository, add the upstream Github as a source, and fetch:
+First, create a blank repository, add the upstream GitHub as a source, and fetch:

       git init .
       git remote add lbl git@github.com:singularityware/singularity.git